OpenSourceEconomics/ose-course-data-science/README.md

 We now explore models in which we have multiple observations at different points in time.
 Due to its similar structure, we also look at the sharp and fuzzy regression discontinuity design.

+## Special focus <a name="focus"></a>

+We discuss selected topics in more details based on student demands.

+#### Regression discontinuity design

+We study regression discontinuity design in more detail.
+We discuss identification, issues in interpretation, and challenges to application based on the seminal review by [Lee & Lemieux (2010)](https://www.aeaweb.org/articles?id=10.1257/jel.48.2.281).
+The slides and notebook are available online.

 ## Resources <a name="resources"></a>

 We provide some additional resources that are useful for our course work.